wjakob/nanobind/docs/api_core.rst

       :cpp:class:`object` and may need to be converted back into a Python object using :cpp:func:`cast()`.

-      Type conversion is performed using the return value policy `policy` When some of the arguments cannot be converted to Python objects, the function raises a ``std::runtime_error``.
+      Type conversion is performed using the return value policy `policy`

+      When type conversion of arguments or return value fails, the function raises a :cpp:class:`cast_error`.
 When the Python function call fails, it instead raises a :cpp:class:`python_error`.

    .. cpp:function:: args_proxy operator*() const